EleutherAI/gpt-neox/README.md

 The following publications have come out of this project:

  - Black, Biderman, Hallahan, Anthony, Gao, Golding, He, Leahy, McDonell, Phang, Pieler, Prashanth, Purohit, Reynolds, Tow, Wang, and Weinbach. "[GPT-NeoX-20B: An Open-Source Autoregressive Language Model](https://arxiv.org/abs/2204.06745)."
 In *Proceedings of the ACL Workshop on Challenges \& Perspectives in Creating Large Language Models*.
-2022.s
+2022.

 The following publications by other research groups use this library:
 - Chi, Fan, Ramadge, and Rudnicky. "[KERPLE: Kernelized Relative Positional Embedding for Length Extrapolation](https://arxiv.org/abs/2205.09921)". _arXiv preprint arXiv:2205.09921_.
 2022.
 - Horawalavithana, Ayton, Sharma, Howland, Subramanian, Vasquez, Cosbey, Glenski, and Volkova. "[Foundation Models of Scientific Knowledge for Chemistry: Opportunities, Challenges and Lessons Learned](https://openreview.net/pdf?id=SLX-I2MHUZ9)."
 In *Proceedings of the ACL Workshop on Challenges \& Perspectives in Creating Large Language Models*.
 2022.
 - Kolak, Martins, Le Goues, and Hellendoorn. "[Patch Generation with Language Models: Feasibility and Scaling Behavior](https://openreview.net/forum?id=rHlzJh_b1-5)"."
 In *Proceedings of the Deep Learning for Code Workshop at ICLR*.
 2022.
+- Muennighoff, Niklas. "[SGPT: GPT Sentence Embeddings for Semantic Search](https://arxiv.org/abs/2202.08904)." *arXiv preprint arXiv:2202.08904*.
+2022.
 - Xu, Alon, Neubig, and Hellendoorn. "[A Systematic Evaluation of Large Language Models of Code](https://arxiv.org/abs/2202.13169)."
 In *Proceedings of the ICLR Workshop on Deep Learning For Code*.
 2022.

 ## Acknowledgements

-We run our experiments on a Kubernetes cluster generously provided by [CoreWeave](https://coreweave.com/).
+We run our experiments on a Kubernetes cluster generously provided by [CoreWeave](https://coreweave.com/) and a SLURM cluster provided by [Stability AI](https://stability.ai).